koshish/RCIP/Whitepaper.md

 * Validators: Anyone who participates in validation of news content and advertisements is called Validator.
 Each validator gets reward based on Profile Score.
 >Profile Score: Profile score is a percentage value assigned to each validator after completion of validation task.
 A validator with less than 50% Profile Score does not qualify for rewards of that article.

 * protocol Developers: Anyone who is a member of core team working on Utility Token protocol is called Developer.
-Reward received in developer wallet is used for growth of RECAP ecosystem.
+Reward received in developer wallet is used for growth of Utility Token ecosystem.

 ## Utilities of Utility Token
 a) Articles submission.<br>